Rollin' Stone (Muddy Waters song): Influence and recognition

 According to music writer Robert F. Palmer, English blues rock group the Rolling Stones (who recorded their version of the song on their 2023 album Hackney Diamonds as "Rolling Stone Blues") and the music magazine Rolling Stone took their names from the song.
 Moreover, magazine editor Jann Wenner explained:

 The name of it [the magazine] is Rolling Stone, which comes from an old saying: 'A Rolling Stone gathers no moss.'
 Muddy Waters used the name for a song he wrote; The Rolling Stones took their name from Muddy’s song, and 'Like A Rolling Stone' was the title of Bob Dylan’s first rock and roll record.

 In 2000, the song was honored with a Grammy Hall of Fame Award; in 2004, it was included at number 459 by Rolling Stone in its list of the "500 Greatest Songs of All Time".
 It was updated to number 465 in 2010.
 In 2019, the Blues Foundation inducted "Rollin' Stone" into the Blues Hall of Fame as a "Classic of Blues Recording".

-In 1967, "Rollin' Stone" (and "Still a Fool") was used as part of Jimi Hendrix's "Catfish Blues", a homage to Muddy Waters, and included on the albums BBC Sessions and Blues.
+In 1967, "Rollin' Stone" (and "Still a Fool") was used as part of Jimi Hendrix's "Catfish Blues", an homage to Muddy Waters, and included on the albums BBC Sessions and Blues.
 Hendrix's signature songs "Voodoo Chile" and "Voodoo Child (Slight Return)" evolved from his "Catfish Blues".

 Frank Zappa recorded a version of the song at the Record Plant in 1970.
 The vocals were later wiped and the backing track was then re-utilized to create the song "Stink-Foot" on Apostrophe (') (1974).
 A rough mix of the original version was posthumously released in 2023 on Funky Nothingness.